Get your voter registration questions answered

 NEW YORK (WABC) --WABC-TV, Hispanic Federation and Univision are joining forces to raise awareness about the upcoming National Voter Registration Day.

-Volunteers work together to create broad awareness of voter registration opportunities to reach tens of thousands of voters who may not register otherwise.
+Volunteers are working together to create broad awareness of voter registration opportunities to reach tens of thousands of voters who may not register otherwise.

+Make The Road NY and the Hispanic Federation are holding a large registration drive on National Voter Registration Day.
+The event will be held outside MRNY offices 92-10 Roosevelt Avenue in Jackson Heights, Queens.

 ----------